0m3g4b1u3/pico-ctf/picoCTF_GS_Information.md

 _Grab the pic_<br>
 `wget https://mercury.picoctf.net/static/c28a959c5605d5f67480d5dd3a77f302/cat.jpg`<br>

 Their are many ways to "Look at the details" of a file.
-We are going to try and do this challenge entirely in the picoCTF webshell so we need to know what coomands are available to us.
+We are going to try and do this challenge entirely in the picoCTF webshell so we need to know what commands are available to us.
 The `compgen -c` command will show you the list we are looking for.
 This list should prove helpful for future challenges and tasks on linux machines you are unfamiliar with.<br>

 After scoping the list we see they have `exiftool` _Look at the details_<br>